knah/VRCMods/README.md

 Note that increasing mirror texture resolution will increase VRAM usage and lower performance, as your GPU will have to do more work.

+If UIExpansionKit is installed, Settings page in the main menu will get two buttons to optimize and beautify all visible mirrors in the world.

 Settings:
  * Max mirror resolution - the maximum size of eye texture for mirror reflections.
 2048 is VRChat default, 4096 is mod default.
  * Force auto resolution - removes mirror resolution limits set by world maker.
 Off by default.